oneapi-src/SYCLomatic/_sources/dev_guide/migration/migration-rules.rst

    * - Subrules
      - String value
      - Specifies the subrules for the PatternRewriter rule type.
+   * - APIRestrictCondition
+     - List of restrictions
+     - Specifies the restrictions for the API.

 For example, the following user-defined migration rule file demonstrates different rule types.
 The behavior of each rule is explained in the corresponding comment: